 In Australia, over this past year, we started to see advertisements in major newspapers for investors to place their capital into an investment called Mayfair 101/Mayfair Platinum.
 The advertising offered significantly higher 12 to 24-month term returns than that available in the bond market.
 The company raised $67 million from mostly Mum and Dad investors.
 The underlying investments securing these returns, which I would suggest most investors did not understand, was property based in Mission Beach and Dunk Island located in Queensland, Australia.
 Today the company is in provisional liquidation after ASIC obtained interim orders from the Federal Court against the companies many entities.
 While these proceedings are still ongoing there is a high chance many investors will not get all of their money back.

-Lastly in the category of if it sounds too good to be true….
+Lastly, in the category of if it sounds too good to be true….
 This week on Facebook I received a post from a Queensland based organisation promoting directly to self-managed super fund members, offering returns of up to 3% ‘per month’ using their strategies.

-History is littered with stories of people leaving well thought out, broadly diversified, high quality, safe investments in the pursuit of higher returns, and in the process destroying their wealth.
+History is littered with stories of people leaving well thought out, broadly diversified, high quality, safe investments in the pursuit of higher returns and in the process, destroying their wealth.
 Our advice is don’t be one of them.

 So how does Alman Partners keep our clients out of harm’s way in challenging times like these?
 Firstly, we ensure our clients have an appropriate asset allocation for their risk profile, investment time horizon and goals.
 We ensure that the underlying investments are extremely well-diversified and the quality of the investments are secure.
 For our retiree clients, our bucketing strategy covers income requirements for 3–5 years.
-Once that is all in place our ongoing focus is to monitor our client’s capital against their plan, make adjustments where necessary and ensure they don’t make wealth-destroying decisions.
+Once that is all in place, our ongoing focus is to monitor our client’s capital against their plan, make necessary adjustments, and ensure they don’t make wealth-destroying decisions.